ReproNim/OHBMEducation-2022/Exercise/README.md

 course.

 ## Create a GitHub Repo for your Publication
+***Note*** We're not going to do this today, but in the event of a 'real' paper we would do the following.

-In this case, our final publication will be in the form of a GitHub repository, where we can connect all the parts of our publication in a central, shared location.
+Our final publication should include a GitHub repository, where we can connect all the parts of our publication in a central, shared location.
 A GitHub repo is FAIR: Findable, Accessible, Interoperable and Reusable.
 Since this will be 'self published' and not peer-reviewed, we really should think of this as a pre-print of our 'publication'.
 Were this an actual publication, we would create a more formal document, complying with the norms of traditional scientific publication, and submit to a peer-reviewed journal (after depositing the preprint as well).